Rangeley, Maine: Climate

 This climatic region has large seasonal temperature differences, with warm (and often humid) summers and cold (sometimes severely cold) winters.
 According to the Köppen Climate Classification system, Rangeley has a humid continental climate, abbreviated "Dfb" on climate maps.
 Similar to the rest of New England, snowfall is high in Rangeley, but due to the cold mean temperatures in winter, it remains on the ground for several months.
 Summer temperatures are moderated by the elevation and are thus cooler than other nearby towns.

-Rangeley's extreme temperatures since the current station's inception in 1969 have ranged from 94 F on September 10, 2002 to -45 F on January 20, 1994.
+Rangeley's extreme temperatures since the current station's inception in 1969 have ranged from 94 F on September 10, 2002, to -45 F on January 20, 1994.
 It is exceptionally rare for a station on the east side of the Americas to have its warmest measured temperature for more than half a century in early fall.
 Diurnal temperature variation is generally high, which means vast differences between day and night temperatures.
 Even considering this, Rangeley occasionally gets severe cold also during daytime.
-The coldest daily high measured was -18 F on December 26, 1980 and the mean for the coldest daily maximum during the 1991–2020 normals was in the subzero Fahrenheit range at -2 F. Warm summer nights are quite rare, with the record high minimum being 70 F on July 14, 1987 and July 12, 2020, and the 1991–2020 mean for the warmest low being at 65 F. The maximum snow depth measured since regular confirmed recordings were made was at 44 inch on March 8, 1982 and March 31, 2001.
+The coldest daily high measured was -18 F on December 26, 1980, and the mean for the coldest daily maximum during the 1991–2020 normals was in the subzero Fahrenheit range at -2 F. Warm summer nights are quite rare, with the record high minimum being 70 F on July 14, 1987, and July 12, 2020, and the 1991–2020 mean for the warmest low being at 65 F. The maximum snow depth measured since regular confirmed recordings were made was at 44 inch on March 8, 1982, and March 31, 2001.

+Rangeley has another weather station near the Stephen A. Bean Municipal Airport.